GiovaniMFMurari/flame_game_jam_dexters/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## How to play
+This is a simple arcade game.
+Your objective is to collect as much Treats as you can before yout time limit reaches 0!
+Amidst those treats are some Tricks disguised as happy pumpkins, and you guessed it, those should be avoided!

+Your controls are <kbd>A</kbd> and <kbd>D</kbd> to move your character left and right.

+Treats are worth 1pt each, while Tricks are -3pt.
+Be prepared!
+You'll have 45 seconds to catch 'em all!